 On this regional public affairs program, a segment of guitarist Sharon Isbin giving lecture on guitar playing and performance.
+Topics include confidence, technique, and music memory.

 Read the Text Transcription of the Audio.